The Wage Gap, State by State

 - The Wage Gap by State for African American Women

-- The Wage Gap By State for Hispanic Women
+- The Wage Gap by State for Latinas

 "What a woman makes for every dollar a man makes" is the ratio of female and male annual median earnings for full-time, year-round workers.
 The "wage gap" is the additional money a woman would have to make for every dollar made by a man in order to have equal annual earnings.
-Overall figures calculated by NWLC are based on 2012 American Community Survey Data.
-Figures for African American women and Hispanic women calculated by NWLC are based on 2010-2012 American Community Survey Three-Year Estimates.
-State minimum wages from Department of Labor, Wage and Hour Division, "Minimum Wage Laws in the States – January 1, 2014."
+Overall figures calculated by NWLC are based on 2013 American Community Survey Data.
+Figures for African American women and Latinas calculated by NWLC are based on 2011-2013 American Community Survey Three-Year Estimates.
+State minimum wages from Department of Labor, Wage and Hour Division, "Minimum Wage Laws in the States - September 1, 2014."
 Minimum wages for tipped workers are often lower.